eliason-j/jacobeliason-dot-com/content/post/2021-06-25-how-many-young-mormons-are-queer/index.markdown

 ## Discussion

 This estimate is 4 percentage points lower than the original estimate of 18%.
 The "LGB+Other" estimate is 15%, which is 7 percentage percentage points lower than the original estimate of 22%.
 This seems to be somewhat less of a difference than asserted in Jana's update to her original post, where she predicted that the true value is "around 7 to 9 percentage points lower [than was found using the default Nationscape weights]."
-I'd be interested to know whether her updated prediction is based on qualitative or quantitative methods, and in the latter case, what improvements she made.
-I'm not necessarily aware of what external considerations may be necessary for this analysis beyond what's specified in the documentation for this dataset.
+I'd be interested to know what methods informed her updated prediction.
+I know I'm not necessarily aware of what external considerations may be necessary for this analysis beyond what's specified in the documentation for this dataset.

 However, my estimate sounds like it's at least in the ballpark—and in any case, we're talking about pretty large standard errors here.
 I'm also again very open to lots of potential improvements to this analysis, particularly in regards to the selection of population targets.
 If I had more time, I'd especially get further input in the decisions about Party ID[^pid], for which rates have famously [changed](https://www.pewresearch.org/politics/2018/03/20/1-trends-in-party-affiliation-among-demographic-groups/) in interesting ways in the past decade and during the era of Donald Trump among American Mormons in particular.
 I'm further interested in better describing what kinds of bias remain after implementing this kind of weighting process.
 Even with the recommended addition of the variance inflation factor (and with intervals as large as they are), I can't help but feel that I'm still underestimating the standard errors, that there's more variability than these standard calculations capture.
 That, however, is also more broadly true to some extent across the survey research industry.[^caveat]